RK22000/Codepath-internship/README.md

 - [ ] User wins the game after guessing a complete pattern
 - [ ] User loses the game after an incorrect guess

+The following **optional** features are implemented:

+* [ ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
+* [ ] Buttons use a pitch (frequency) other than the ones in the tutorial
+* [ ] More than 4 functional game buttons
+* [ ] Playback speeds up on each turn
+* [ ] Computer picks a different pattern each time the game is played
+* [ ] Player only loses after 3 mistakes (instead of on the first mistake)
+* [ ] Game button appearance change goes beyond color (e.g. add an image)
+* [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
+* [ ] User has a limited amount of time to enter their guess on each turn

+The following **additional** features are implemented:

+- [ ] Game buttons can not be clicked while the clue sequence is being played.

 ## Video Walkthrough